ishaan-awasthi/COOK/README.md

 Find what brand of the stringvariable you have.
 ```
 In both cases, the compiler will pause execution until the user inputs a valid input.

-<h2>Inline Comments</h2>

-Now that you've learned all of the top-level keys, comments are a simple matter.
-As you already know, any word that isn't a relevant token (operation keys, argument keys, reference keys, or parameter values) is overlooked by the compiler, allowing for near total freedom of expression.
-As such, any line of code that does not contain one of the top-level keys will by default be considered a comment in its entireity.
-Secondary keys, such as conditional arguments, are fine to include as they only get tokenized when the corresponding top-level key is present.
-You can write whole novels in the middle of your code, so long as you don't use any of the top-level keys listed here!

 <h2>"Is Gone" Argument: Conditionals/Loops</h2>